FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/CFD of J.D. Anderson/Part 2 Basics of the Numerics/Chapter4 Basic aspects of discretization.md

 However, for the implicit methods, some implicit methods are ***unconditionally stable***.

-Also note that an implicit method using large values of $\Delta t$ <mark style="background: transparent; color: yellow">may not accurately define the timewise variation of the flow field</mark>.
+Also note that an implicit method using large values of $\Delta t$ <mark style="background: transparent; color: red">may not accurately define the timewise variation of the flow field</mark>.
 In this situation, the advantage og an implicit approach may be totally negated
 `````

 ## 5. Stability and Error Analysis